We were speaking this morning about deepest bodhichitta. And we saw that it was not enough just to have relative bodhichitta, either:

 - From a different point of view, of the content, it changes from moment to moment.

-So that’s why in different texts from different traditions you hear that these Bodies are permanent in one tradition, and you hear that they are impermanent in another tradition.
+That’s why in different texts from different traditions you hear that these Bodies are permanent in one tradition, and you hear that they are impermanent in another tradition.
 They’re talking about different aspects, not the same thing.
 In essence they agree with each other.
 Okay?

 Now, from the Gelugpa Prasangika point of view, talking in terms of the moment-to-moment changes of the content of what these things are doing, what these bodies are doing, then we would say that the Form Bodies are conditioned phenomenon.
 They change from moment to moment in terms of what they’re doing and what appearances they appear in.
 And the Deep Awareness Dharmakaya – that’s the omniscient mind of the Buddha – is also changing from moment to moment, because as we explained before, what’s happening now is changing from moment to moment.
 The fact that it is omniscient, that it knows everything, doesn’t change, but within what it knows it changes from moment to moment.